exoscale/exoscale-sdk-java/sdk/docs/ExoscaleApi.md

 Resize a block storage volume

 This operation resizes a Block storage volume.
 Note: the volume can only grow, cannot be shrunk.
+Only detached volumes or volumes attached to stopped instances can be resized.

 ### Example